 - The pulmonary valve controls blood flow from the right ventricle into the pulmonary arteries, which carry blood to your lungs to pick up oxygen.

 - The mitral valve lets oxygen-rich blood from your lungs pass from the left atrium into the left ventricle.

-- The aortic valve opens the way for oxygen-rich blood to pass from the left ventricle into the aorta, your body's largest artery, where it is delivered to the rest of your body.
+- The aortic valve opens the way for oxygen-rich blood to pass from the left ventricle into the aorta, your body's largest artery.

 See also on this site: The Heartbeat

 Electrical impulses from your heart muscle (the myocardium) cause your heart to contract.
 This electrical signal begins in the sinoatrial (SA) node, located at the top of the right atrium.
 The SA node is sometimes called the heart's "natural pacemaker."
 An electrical impulse from this natural pacemaker travels through the muscle fibers of the atria and ventricles, causing them to contract.
 Although the SA node sends electrical impulses at a certain rate, your heart rate may still change depending on physical demands, stress, or hormonal factors.

 The heart and circulatory system make up your cardiovascular system.
 Your heart works as a pump that pushes blood to the organs, tissues, and cells of your body.
 Blood delivers oxygen and nutrients to every cell and removes the carbon dioxide and waste products made by those cells.
 Blood is carried from your heart to the rest of your body through a complex network of arteries, arterioles, and capillaries.
 Blood is returned to your heart through venules and veins.
 If all the vessels of this network in your body were laid end-to-end, they would extend for about 60,000 miles (more than 96,500 kilometers), which is far enough to circle the earth more than twice!

 Updated August 2014